 Alicia Stallings, who publishes as A.E.
 Stallings, is a poet and translator mining the classical world and traditional poetic techniques to craft works that evoke startling insights about contemporary life.
 Born in 1968, she grew up in Decatur, GA, and was educated at the University of Georgia and Oxford University in Classics.
 She is the recipient of fellowships from the Guggenheim Foundation and the MacArthur Foundation.

-She lives with her husband and child in Athens, Greece where she serves as Director of the Poetry Program at the Athens Centre in Athens, Greece.
+She lives with her husband and child in Athens, Greece where she serves as Director of the Poetry Program at the Athens Centre.

 In her own words: “The poet is always just hoping for the next poem.”